 The village and city merchants were earlier births of two men who together led a trade caravan to a faraway town and returned home with a great profit.
 One of the pair was virtuous and the other was a cheat.
 When the good man said it was time for them to divide the stock they had brought back, the dishonest man said the celestial alignment was inauspicious, so they would have to wait a while.
 Really, he was scheming to keep all the goods for himself.
 He thought, perhaps, because his partner had been roughing it on their caravan trip for so long that, after returning home to civilization, he would overindulge in fine food and die.
 The good man, however, remained healthy, and two weeks later the men divided their goods.

-His business finally completed, the good man went to visit the Buddha, who asked why he had waited so long to come since returning home.
-The man explained the issue with his partner and then the Buddha told him this story so he knew that his partner was a terrible person in the past too.
+His business finally completed, the good man visited the Buddha, who asked why he had waited so long to come since returning home.
+The man explained the issue with his partner: then, the Buddha told him this story so he knew that his partner was also a terrible person in the past.